nsk2021/multimodal-content-analysis-agent/README.md

 # Multi-Modal Content Analysis Agent (FlightAI)

-A GitHub-ready project that demonstrates a **multi-modal, function-calling AI agent** for airline customer support.
+This project demonstrates a **multi-modal, function-calling AI agent** for airline customer support.
 The agent can ingest **text, audio, and image** inputs, classify the request, call tools when needed (example: ticket price lookup), and return a **1-sentence support response**.

 This repo is tailored to the resume project framing: **function-calling**, **multi-modal processing**, and **automated resolution** for complex content evaluation queries.